 I flopped onto the sofa “So when is the big bad wolf coming?”

 “Of course, I’m the future Beta, and you’re my future wife.”
 He smiled plonking next to me pulling me onto his lap.
 I groaned at him, resting my head on his shoulder.
-“That makes it worse” I grumbled into his neck.
+“That makes it worse,” I grumbled into his neck.
 He rubbed my back soothingly, “It’ll be fine, nothing’s going to happen.
 He’ll come, say hi, we’ll have a ball and feast in his honour.
 Then he’ll poddle off to another pack.
 Simple.”
 I could hear his smile as he spoke.
-He really wasn’t fazed with a 500 year old wolf coming to our small pack.
+He really wasn’t fazed with a five-hundred-year-old wolf coming to our small pack.

 “Did you have pudding?”
 His hand running lower to my backside.